fuhaooo/boring-game/README.md

 This command starts a local Starknet network using Devnet.
 The network runs on your local machine and can be used for testing and development.
 You can customize the network configuration in `scaffold.config.ts` for your nextjs app.

-3. On a second terminal, deploy the sample contract:
+3. On a second terminal, deploy the game contract:

 ```bash
 yarn deploy
 ```

-This command deploys a sample smart contract to the local network.
-The contract is located in `packages/snfoundry/contracts/src` and can be modified to suit your needs.
-The `yarn deploy` command uses the deploy script located in `packages/snfoundry/scripts-ts/deploy.ts` to deploy the contract to the network.
-You can also customize the deploy script.
+This command deploys the Boring Game smart contract to the local network.
+The contract is located in `packages/snfoundry/contracts/src` and handles score tracking, achievement unlocking, and NFT minting.
+The `yarn deploy` command uses the deploy script located in `packages/snfoundry/scripts-ts/deploy.ts`.

-By default `Scaffold-Stark` takes the first prefunded account from `starknet-devnet` as a deployer address,
+By default, Boring Game takes the first prefunded account from `starknet-devnet` as the deployer address.

-4. On a third terminal, start your NextJS app:
+4. On a third terminal, start your game interface:

 ```bash
 yarn start
 ```

-Visit your app on: `http://localhost:3000`.
-You can interact with your smart contract using the `Debug Contracts` page.
+Visit your game at: `http://localhost:3000`.
+You can interact with your smart contract using the `Debug Contracts` page, and start your boring journey on the main game page.

 5. Check your environment variables.
 We have a `yarn postinstall` script that will create `.env` files based on the `.env.example` files provided.
 If the environment variables don't exist, you can manually create a `.env` file from the `.env.example` to get the app running!

 > ⚠️ **IMPORTANT**: Never commit your private keys or sensitive environment variables to version control.
 The `.env` files are included in `.gitignore` by default, but always double-check before pushing your changes.

-## Quickstart 2: Deploying a Smart Contract to Sepolia Testnet
+## 🌐 Deploying to Sepolia Testnet

 <details>